specklesystems/speckle-docs/dev/server-setup-k8s.md

   ![image](./img/k8s/09_postgres_configuration.png)
   ![image](./img/k8s/09_postgres_configuration_02.png)

-- From the overview page for your Redis database, click on `Secure this database cluster by restricting access.`.
+- From the overview page for your Postgres database, click on `Secure this database cluster by restricting access`.
 This will take you to the Trusted Sources panel in the Settings tab.
 Here we will improve the security of your database by only allowing connections from your Kubernetes cluster.
 Type the name of your Kubernetes cluster and add it as a Trusted Source.
   ![image](./img/k8s/10_postgres_trusted_source_edit.png)

 - In the Overview tab for your Redis database.
 Select `connection string` from the dropdown, and copy the displayed Connection String.
 You will require this for when configuring your deployment in [step 4](#step-4-configure-your-deployment).